Akbis/CPP-2026/README.md

 None

 ## Projects in progress
 Minesweeper - console-based game.
 Requires: reading keyboard input.
+Also most likely will have to learn to properly use git and cmake.

 ## Planned projects
 Snake - console-based game.
 Requires: reading keyboard input, fun with time.